 Not far from the Homer Tunnel, another scenic highlight is worth a brief stop: the Chasm is a series of gushing waterfalls just a short walk from the road.
 If you are travelling to Milford Sound on a day tour, your driver guide will probably make a stop at the Chasm.

 From the carpark, you’ll walk through tranquil native forest along an easy, well-maintained track.
 Listen out for native birdsong as you stroll along the path.
 As you near the Chasm, you can’t miss hearing the powerful thunder of the falls.
-Cross over a series of footbridges and watch the white water gushing down far below, disappearing through the rock and reappearing downstream.

 The Chasm was formed by the Cleddau River being forced through a narrow rocky valley on its course down from the Darran mountains.
 As the waters built up, they created thunderous waterfalls.
 Small rocks and gravel carried downstream scoured the river down to its bedrock.
 In some places, the river’s powerful currents swirled these small rocks around in small nooks and crannies.
 Over the centuries, this process sculpted the surrounding rocks into marvellous swirling patterns and smoothed-out basins.